ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 {{ model }} configurations run on [_Gadi_][gadi] through a [PBS job][PBS job] submission managed by [_payu_][payu].

-The general layout of a _payu_-supported model run consists of two main directories:
+The general layout of a _payu_ supported model run consists of two main directories:

 - The _control_ directory contains the model configuration and serves as the execution directory for running the model (in this example, the cloned directory `~/access-om3/{{example_folder}}`).
 - The _laboratory_ directory, where all the model components reside.
 For {{ model }}, it is typically `/scratch/$PROJECT/$USER/access-om3`.